 At 880m this hill is the highpoint of the Czech part of the mountains.
 Compared to Waligóra, it has a couple of advantages.
 It stands farther away from the villages and resorts and it has an observation tower on the top, which lets you climb an extra twenty two metres up and offers an excellent view of the highest summits of the Suche Mountains.
-The 360-degree vista consists of many other mountain ranges and massifs of the Sudetes: the Sowie Mountains not far to the north-west; the Ślęża Massif beyond the rim of the Sudetes, just left of the Sowie Mts; in the opposite direction, across the Broumov Basin, the outlines of each of the tablelands of the Central Sudetes can be recognized; on the eastern horizon looms the silhouette of the Śnieżnik Massif, whereas in the west a much nearer and clearer outline of the Giant Mountains is visible.
+The 360-degree vista consists of many other mountain ranges and massifs of the Sudetes: the Sowie Mountains not far to the north-east; the Ślęża Massif beyond the rim of the Sudetes, just left of the Sowie Mts; in the opposite direction, across the Broumov Basin, the outlines of each of the tablelands of the Central Sudetes can be recognized; on the eastern horizon looms the silhouette of the Śnieżnik Massif, whereas in the west a much nearer and clearer outline of the Giant Mountains is visible.

 German name: Groß Storch

 This isolated hill is situated in the northwestern corner of the Suche Mountains, north of the resort of Sokołowsko, just by the village of Unisław Śląski.
 The hill takes its name, which translates to Great Cone, from its shape.
 There is a small, wooden lookout tower on its summit.

 The walls of Rogowiec Castle (German name: Hornschloss) built in C13/14 on an 862m summit in the northeast corner of the Suche Mountains, among sycamore maple trees, were partly natural.
 The castle was founded by a Polish prince Bolko I over 700 years ago.
 More images and info (in Polish) here.
 The castle hill affords a good view of Borowa (853m), the highest hill in the Wałbrzych Mountains.